Tax Dollars at Work

-This measure may be known and referred to as the "Pittsburg Unified School District Excellence in Education Act of 2008" or as "Measure C".
+This measure was known as "Pittsburg Unified School District Excellence in Education Act of 2008" or as "Measure C".

 Terms of Excellence in Education Act

 Terms and Purposes.
-Upon approval of two-thirds of those voting on this measure, the District shall be authorized to and shall levy a qualified special tax of $65 per year on each parcel of taxable real property in the District, for a period limited to seven years commencing July 1, 2009.
-The tax shall be adjusted annually, commencing July 1, 2010, to account for the impact of inflation on the cost of delivering the classroom programs and student services supported by the tax, as determined by the Board, by an amount limited to $6 per year.
+Upon approval of two-thirds of those voting on this measure, the District was authorized to levy a qualified special tax of $65 per year on each parcel of taxable real property in the District, for a period limited to seven years commencing July 1, 2009.
+The tax was adjusted annually, commencing July 1, 2010, to account for the impact of inflation on the cost of delivering the classroom programs and student services supported by the tax, as determined by the Board, by an amount limited to $6 per year.

-Proceeds of the Excellence in Education Act shall be authorized to be used to provide financial support to school programs and activities as follows:
+Proceeds of the Excellence in Education Act were used to provide financial support to school programs and activities as follows:

 Accountability Measures.
 The members of the Board of Education, the District Superintendent, and officers of the District are hereby requested and directed, individually and collectively, to provide accountability measures pursuant to Government Code section 50075.1 that include, but are not limited to, all of the following: (i) a statement indicating the specific purposes of the qualified special tax, (ii) a requirement that the proceeds be applied only to the specific purposes identified pursuant to subsection (i), (iii) the creation of a separate special account into which the proceeds from the special taxes shall be deposited, and (iv) an annual report pursuant to Section 50075.3. of the Government Code.